candlecorp/pangea-proxy/blog/blog.md

 You can then run `wick --version` to verify that it is installed.

-To install the pangea component as a CLI app, run the following:
-`wick install registry.candle.dev/pangea/geolocate:latest`

-Add the pangea environment variables as described in the `Testing the component` section below.

-Run the command line app with:
-`geolocate <IP ADDRESS>`

 The complete source code for this project is available at [https://github.com/candlecorp/pangea-proxy](Github)

 ## Building the components